ibexa/documentation-developer/docs/cdp/cdp_activation.md

 There are two versions of this command `--draft/--no-draft`.
 The first one is used to send the test user data to the Data Manager.
-If it passes a validation test, you can use the latter one to send a full version.
+If it passes a validation test in the **Activation** section, you will use the latter one to send a full version.

 Next, go back to Ibexa CDP and select **Validate & download**.
 If the file passes, you will see a confirmation message.
-Export data one more time with `--no-draft` option on and move on to the **File mapping** section.
+Now, you can move on to the **File mapping** section.

 ### File mapping